Sustainability Leadership for the 21st Century

-- The shift from mechanistic and centralized thinking to distributed and networked based thinking – new technologies are changing everything;
+- The shift from mechanistic and centralised thinking to distributed and networked based thinking – new technologies are changing everything;

 - Organisation form changes – internet is the dominant technology and the cost of information transfer is close to zero;

 - Shift from supply side power to demand driven thinking and consumption – where consumers run the show;

 - The future of competition – it is about collaboration;